How many whales are killed each year?

 Commercial whaling was banned in 1986.
 However, Japan, Norway, and Iceland have killed nearly 40,000 large whales since then.
 Over 100,000 dolphins, small whales, and porpoises are also killed in various countries each year.

 How are whales hunted?

-In the Antarctic Ocean, a majestic minke whale comes up for air.
+In the Atlantic Ocean, a majestic minke whale comes up for air.
 As she breaches the surface, an explosive crack sounds, and then a thud as the harpoon slams into her head, penetrating half a metre deep.
 As the defenceless whale tries to pull away, terrified and in agony, the grenade inside the harpoon explodes, blasting shrapnel into her body.
 If she is lucky, she dies quickly, but often it takes up to an hour or more.
 This awful scenario is repeated in all the oceans of the world where whales are hunted.
 It has to stop.

 Why do people hunt whales?

 Over a thousand whales are killed every year because some people want to make money from selling their meat and body parts.
 Their oil, blubber and cartilage are used in pharmaceuticals and health supplements.
 Whale meat is even used in pet food, or served to tourists as a ‘traditional dish’.
 Exploiting the bodies of whales for money is illegal in most countries, so how can it be allowed to continue?

 Whaling for profit was banned in 1986.
 But, reluctant to give up the market for whale meat and products, Japan, Iceland and Norway continue to hunt and kill fin, minke and sei whales every year.
 All three nations believe they have a right to hunt whales: Japan claims its objective is scientific research, whilst Norway objects to the ban and Iceland hunts under a dubious ‘reservation’ to the whaling ban.